Team-1-41M/Enigma/README.md

 ```
 Docker will start a whole project, you can check it at localhost:some_port (for example, 8000 for the server and 3000 for the client).

 ## Testing

 ### Server

-Testing was done using pytest, however, it is not included in the requirements.
+Testing was done using pytest.

-Install it in your activated venv:
+Install it (and some instruments for linting and formatting) in your activated venv:
 ```
-pip install pytest
+pip install -r requirements/test.txt
 ```

 Launch:
 ```
-python -m pytest server/
+pytest
 ```